mistermangaker/phase_girls_project/README.md

 Q: What is the goal of this project?
 A: It's a community driven fangame, the goal is to show off our passion for our favorite streamers

+Q: What genre will the game be?
+A: It is planned to be an episodic, slice of life, comedy. see the "project information" section, under "Overview" for more information

+Q: What endings are planned?
+A: There are no current endings planned, simply by the nature of the games architecture. see the "project information" section, under "Overview" for more information

 Q: Will this game cost money?
 A: Never.
 It's a game made by the community so it is, and always will be, free and open source for anyone to play, download, edit, or redistribute the liscense can he found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/)